This Day In Writing History

-After Tarzan saves French Naval Officer Paul D'Arnot from the natives, D'Arnot teaches him French and how to behave around "civilized" white men.
+After Tarzan saves French Naval Officer Paul D'Arnot from the natives, D'Arnot teaches him how to speak French and behave around "civilized" white men.
 Eventually, Tarzan leaves Africa and is reunited with Jane in the United States, where he discovers to his dismay that she is engaged to marry his cousin - William Clayton - who inherited Tarzan's parents' estate.
 For the sake of Jane's happiness, Tarzan decides to conceal his true identity and not claim his rightful inheritance.

 Tarzan would become one of the most popular literary characters of all time and cross over into comic strips, comic books, movies, and television.
 The first movie adaptation, Tarzan Of The Apes, was a silent film classic released in 1918, starring Elmo Lincoln as the ape man.
 But the best known adaptation was the first sound film Tarzan picture, Tarzan The Ape Man (1932), which starred Olympic champion swimmer-turned-actor Johnny Weissmuller as Tarzan.

 The 1934 film Tarzan And His Mate featured a surprising underwater nude swimming scene, but it wasn't leading lady Maureen O'Sullivan.
-A body double was used - Olympic swimmer Josephine McKim, who competed with star Johnny Weissmuller in the 1928 games.
+A body double was used - Olympic swimmer Josephine McKim, who had competed along with star Johnny Weissmuller in the 1928 games.
 The nude scene was cut after the Production Code crackdown was imposed later in 1934.
-It would not be seen again until 1986, when Turner Entertainment restored the scene for the movie's first videotape release.
+It would remain cut until Turner Entertainment restored the scene for the movie's first videotape release in 1986.